kevin-mcmanus/NSubstituteAutoMocker/README.md

 NSubstituteAutoMocker
 =====================

 Put very simply NSubstitueAutoMocker is a very lightweight extension to the NSubstitute mocking framework.
-Whilst there may be other uses, its primary function is to further simplify unit testing and create a class under test, whose own constructor may contain dependencies that you wish to mock.
+Whilst there may be other uses, its primary function is to further simplify unit testing and create a class under test, whose own constructor may contain dependencies that you wish to mock but don't want the hasstle to set up and maintain over time.

 Quick start
 -----------